ndd21/PHYS281/docs/demo-error-checking.md

 TypeError: I really do only like integers!
 ```

-You can also **catch** exceptions raised by by other codes and handle them how you want.
+You can also "catch" exceptions raised by by other functions and handle them how you want.
 For
-example, you may not want the code to stop if a certain exception is raised, but instead do
+example, you may not want your code to fail if a certain exception is raised, but instead do
 something different:

 ```python